So You Want to Learn How to Trade Options

 7. Forex Options Trading

-Forex options trading is about trading options on currency pairs.
+Forex options allow you to trade options on currency pairs.
 Here we explore the different ways to do it, plus some exciting strategies.

 8. Commodity Options Trading

-Commodity Options Trading is about trading options on commodity futures.
+Commodity Options are options on commodity futures.
 You receive all the benefits of leverage on profits but without the same risk as futures carry.

 9. Options Trading Software

-Some options trading software packages are focussed on picking good entry signals while others are more analytical – providing risk graphs and features like Elliot Wave analysis.
+Some option trading software packages are focussed on picking good entry signals while others are more analytical – providing risk graphs and features like Elliot Wave analysis.